DamienEllis/Lvl4T21/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Hangman game

+## How to play

+To play Hanman you will need to try to figure out an unknown word by guessing letters.
+If too many letters which do not appear in the word are guessed, the player loses

+Just keep guessing until you get the word right keeping the little man alive!

+**Help button is provided**

+Hangman game!!

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following to install:

 ### `npm start`